Britney Spears Cycles Around In Sports Bra And Short Shorts

 “So beautiful, just like you!
 Hope you had a great day… love you,” replied a follower.

-The vides isn’t the singer’s first for today, and in a previous post, it looked like Spears still rocked her darker locks, which is why some followers felt sure the neighborhood bicycling video wasn’t filmed today.
+The video isn’t the singer’s first for today, and in a previous post, it looked like Spears still rocked her darker locks, which is why some followers felt sure the neighborhood bicycling video wasn’t filmed today.

 View this post on Instagram